pennmem/cmlreaders/docs/dev.rst

 implementing one or more of the ``as_xyz`` methods.
 The default output format when calling ``load`` is set by using the class variable ``default_representation`` which defaults to ``dataframe``.
-For example, say you want to create a new reader that defaults to using a ``dict`` as output, the minimum that needs to be done is to override ``as_dict`` and setting that as the default:
+For example, say you want to create a new reader that defaults to using a ``dict`` as output and should be used for some data type, X. At a minimum, you will need to define a ``data_types`` list that contains X, and set ``default_representation`` to ``dict``.
+If there are additional data types that should use this reader, those should also be added to the ``data_types`` list.

 .. code-block:: python

     class MyReader(BaseCMLReader):
+        data_types = ['X']
         default_representation = 'dict'

         def as_dict(self):
             return {'for': 'great justice'}

-Once the reader works, it must be enabled in the general :class:`cmlreaders.CMLReader`:

-1. Add an entry for the class to the :attr:`cmlreaders.reader` dict
-2. Add a test in :mod:`cmlreaders.test.test_cmlreader`
+Once the reader works, test cases for the data types using the new reader should be added to :mod:`cmlreaders.test.test_cmlreader`.
+These are in addition to the test cases that should already exist for the new reader.
+For examples, see :mod:`cmlreaders.test.test_readers`.